 We are committed to strengthening technical qualifications and apprenticeships in the UK, and we see informing and influencing policy makers and opinion formers as part of our role in securing a lasting, positive impact on the technical education landscape.
 We do this by sharing the results of our proof-of-principle projects and by commissioning policy-relevant research.

 We welcome the government’s continuing commitment to implementing the recommendations of the Independent Panel on Technical Education, chaired by David Sainsbury, which will not only improve, but transform, technical education in England.
 In the reformed technical education system, young people will be given a choice at 16 between two equally high-quality options: academic and technical.
 The technical option comprises 15 clear routes to skilled employment and/or higher technical education.
 All of these routes offer apprenticeships, and 11 of them offer a choice between pursuing an apprenticeship or college-based technical education provision (leading to a T-level qualification) with a significant work placement included.
-A new national qualification system is being developed for the college-based provision.
 These 15 routes have been developed based on an analysis of occupations in the labour market, representing a significant shift in focus for structuring technical education.

 We are dedicated to ensuring that the technical qualifications and apprenticeships offered in this new system are high-quality and world-class.
 Further information about our work on apprenticeships and higher technical education can be found below.